-Philosophy: Assistant Professor of Philosophy
+Philosophy: Assistant Professor

 Berger’s research is primarily in the philosophy of mind and cognitive science.
-Broadly speaking, how the mind works.
+Broadly speaking, he is interested in how the mind works.
 In particular, his research investigates how perception represents the world around us.
 Berger’s work also explores the nature of consciousness and the kinds of mentality that can occur outside of consciousness.
 Additionally, Berger is fascinated by how insights about the mind can inform inquiry in other domains such as aesthetics and ethics.
 Berger’s methodology is interdisciplinary, regularly engaging experimental results from psychology, neuroscience, and other fields within cognitive science.
-Though he favors a scientific approach, he often collaborates with researchers in philosophy and other disciplines.
+As he favors a scientific approach, he often collaborates with researchers in philosophy and other disciplines.

 Selected recent publications:

-"Implicit Attitudes and Awareness," (forthcoming), Synthese doi: 10.1007/s11229-018-1754-3.
+Berger, J. (2020), “Implicit Attitudes and Awareness,” Synthese 197(3): 1291-1312.

-"A Defense of Holistic Representationalism," (2018), Mind & Language 33(2): 161-176.
+Berger, J. (2018), “A Defense of Holistic Representationalism,” Mind & Language 33(2): 161-176.

-"Working Memory and Consciousness: The Current State of Play," (2018), Frontiers in Human Neuroscience 12:78 (with Marjan Persuh & Eric LaRock).
+Persuh, M., LaRock, E., and Berger, J. (2018), “Working Memory and Consciousness: The Current State of Play,” Frontiers in Human Neuroscience 12:78.